sean-atkinson/row_health_wellness_program_analysis/README.md

 - TV is not only the platform we spend the least on; its total spend is less than 1/3rd of the next closest platform.

 <b>Technical Analysis:</b><br>
-For this section, I used u exclusively to create two dashboards: one for customer acquisition and one for brand awareness.
+For this section, I used Tableau exclusively to create two dashboards: one for customer acquisition and one for brand awareness.
 My data came from the marketing campaign dataset I created for my Excel analysis.

 My u dashboards incorporate KPIs, filters, bar charts, stacked bar charts, dot plots, a treemap, a bubble chart, and a box-and-whisker plot.